How do I apply to be a writer?

 Direct clients must review content within 5-7 business days.
 However, if they request revisions, the total amount of time can extend beyond that.
 Also, if it’s an Agency client, the time for editing could be even longer since the agency editor AND client both review the content.

 It is our policy not to interfere with projects, and we encourage you to contact your editor or client regarding project-specific issues.
-If you believe there is a problem, contact Support and we will research it.

 Do I get paid for words that are edited out?